hamdilyes/multi-agent-systems/README.md

 #### Launch
 We made sure the simulation prints out every message that is exchanged during the discussion.
-Run the pw_sport.py file, sit back and watch the agents discuss!
+Run the pw_sport.py file for sport items (pw_arumentation.py for cars), sit back and watch the agents discuss!
 It will simulate 100 discussions between two agents chosen randomly in the set of agents.

 ## Results
 Our 2-agent argumentation-based dialogue system is fully functional.
 We tested it with 2 different item types: